-One round of the penalty shoot-out will consist of each team choosing 5 shooters and a goalie.
+All shooters must come from the players on the field and can include the goalie.
+The first round of the penalty shoot-out will consist of each team choosing 5 shooters and a goalie.
 The referees will determine which goal will be used for the shoot-out.
 A coin flip will determine which team will shoot first.
 Teams then alternate shooters.
 When one team is assured of winning the shoot-out, the shoot-out is ended (ie. up 3 with the opponent only having 2 shots left, or up 2 with the opponent only having 1 shot left).

 If the first round of the shoot-out is completed and it is still a tie game, the shoot-out continues but then becomes sudden death after each round of shooters (one from each team), with the team ahead at the end of a given round being the winner of the game.
 This continues until a winner has been decided.
 All 11 players on the field (including goalie) must take a shot in the shoot-out before players can take a 2nd shot.
 If one team (burdened) has less than 11 players at the end of the 2nd OT, both both teams can utilize a player for the 2nd time after all players from the burdened team on the field at the end of the 2nd OT have shot once.